VladPetriv/tg_scanner/README.md

 ## Features

-- Get channel, user, message reply info from telegram
+- Get groups, user, message reply info from telegram.
-- Save channel images, user images, images from replies and messages into Firebase Storage
+- Save groups, user, replies and messages images into Firebase.
-- Microservice communication with Apache Kafka
+- Microservice communication with Apache Kafka.
-- Caching messages with Redis
+- Caching messages and groups with Redis.
+- Auto deleting log files after 22 days

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your ".config.env" file which locate in "config" folder:
+To run this project, you will need to add the following environment variables to your `config/.config.env` file:

 #### Telegram
 - `APP_ID`- Telegram app id
 - `APP_HASH`- Telegram app hash
 - `PHONE` - Your phone number from telegram account
-- `PASSWORD` - Your password to telegram
+- `PASSWORD` - Your cloud password to telegram

 #### Firebase
 - `PROJECT_ID` - Firebase project id